Spell Checking

 Cross+A allows to define two languages for spell checking (check box Second Language).
 In this case the Spell Checking dialog box is disabled; you can use the Spell Checker menu only.

-Cross+A can use Hunspell (http://hunspell.sourceforge.net).
+The program can use Hunspell (hunspell.github.io).
 Hunspell is the default spell checker of OpenOffice.org and Mozilla Firefox.

-Spell checker dictionaries for Windows can be downloaded from the web-site of Balabolka.
+Spell checker dictionaries for Windows are available for download from the Cross+A website.